 If you are sending only a few seed packets to a client then you should use a CD or DVD case.
 Make sure that the case is not clear and has some cards on the front and back with a CD/DVD holder that is dark and not see-through.
 Unclip this holder from the case and place a white card on the back of the hole so that it is no longer see-through.
 Tape the seed packs onto the back of this holder and clip it back into the case again.
 Write some name down on the CD/DVD case so that it looks official.
 You may also want to heat seal the CD/DVD pack.
 You can also buy packaging boxes for CDs and DVDs to send the case in.
 These packages not only increase stealth but also prevent damage.
 Never use your correct return address when sending the package.

-This has been excerpted from Greg Green’s book, The Cannabis Breeder’s Bible published by Green Candy Press and available through Amazon and all good bookstores and headshops.
+This chapter: Cannabis Seeds and Basic Breeding, has been excerpted from Greg Green’s book, The Cannabis Breeder’s Bible published by Green Candy Press and available through Amazon and all good bookstores and headshops.